 The Debtors' sole remaining employees are Mr. Sarney and Mr. Ebert.
 Due to the Debtors' limited cash, both employees agreed to forgo payment of their regular salaries during the chapter 11 cases, with all amounts to be paid as an administrative claim under the Plan.
-Both Mr. Sarney and Mr. Ebert continue to be full-time employees of the Debtors and are expected to remain so until the Plan is confirmed.
-The Plan provides for the payment in full on the Initial Distribution Date of amounts owed to Mr. Sarney and Mr. Ebert for their services during the chapter 11 cases, which amounts are [estimated (based on a projected Plan confirmation date of March [ ], 2018) to be \$[ ] and \$[ ], respectively].
+Mr. Sarney and Mr. Ebert were full-time employees of the Debtors until their termination without cause on April 15, 2018, after which they have provided and will continue to provide services to the Debtors on an as-needed basis at the rate of \$200 per hour until the Plan is confirmed.
+The Plan provides for the payment in full on the Initial Distribution Date of amounts owed to Mr. Sarney and Mr. Ebert for their services during the chapter 11 cases, which amounts (including the Debtors' portion of payroll tax obligations) are estimated to be \$68,464.66 and \$74,992.91, respectively.